At a glance

 Assessing the development

-In 2016, environmentally friendly products had a 8.6 % market share in the product groups investigated.
-Thus the indicator shows dynamic growth beginning at a low starting point.
+In 2017, environmentally friendly products had a 8.3 % market share in the product groups investigated.
+The indicator fell for the first time – after previously continuous growth.
+This is mainly due to the fact that A+ cars' market share fell from 14 % to 13 %.
+For television sets, the market share of A++ sets even fell for the third year in succession from 8.3 % in 2014 to 1 % in 2017.
 Market shares vary considerably within the various product groups.
 In household appliances for example, washing machines in the highest efficiency class most recently had a market share of 85 %.
 In contrast, electric cookers and ovens in the highest efficiency class had a market share of less than 1 %.

 In the German Sustainable Development Strategy, the Federal Government has set targets for the market share of environmentally friendly products (BReg 2016).
 These are to increase to 34 % by 2030.
-First and foremost, this target requires the existing dynamic growth of energy-efficient products to be maintained.
+This target requires above all a boost to the weakening or in some cases even negative growth momentum in energy-efficient products.
 Sales of organic foods must also increase substantially.
-Therefore, the Federal Government has adopted a National Programme for Sustainable Consumption (BMUB 2018).
-This sets out a range of measures aimed at further promoting sustainable consumption.

 To calculate the indicator, particularly environmentally-relevant product groups for which market data are available were identified in each consumer area.
 Since the market volumes for individual product groups vary greatly, the market shares were weighted by the volume of sales for the respective market as a whole.
 This guarantees that the indicator is not distorted by high market shares in small niche markets.
 A description of the methodology can be found in a study commissioned by the German Environment Agency (UBA 2015, in German only), although not all the product groups described there are covered by this indicator.